 Gayatri brings in strategy consulting experience from Nomura where she worked prior to joining Dasra.
 She holds a Masters degree in International Relations from King’s College London and a Bachelor of Arts (Honours) in Economics from Lady Shri Ram College for Women, Delhi.
 Gayatri is a trained vocalist and a travel enthusiast.

 At Dasra, she works with the diligence team to identify high potential organizations to invest in.
-Being a creator at heart, most of Hamsini’s projects involve the building and implementation of new tools, strategies and methods.
+Being a creator at heart, most of Hamsini’s projects involve building and implementation of new tools, strategies and methods.
 Some examples are leading the creation of Dasra’s Capacity Assessment Tool which enables the identification of an organization’s institutional maturity and therefore, the appropriate capacity building required, identifying innovative financing mechanisms for India’s WSH sector and running post-investment monitoring of Dasra’s grants.

 Hamsini was a top performing member of GE’s finance leadership program where she worked across multiple businesses such as Renewables, Healthcare, Power and Digital, in India, Dubai and USA.
 She has developed an expertise in Capital Budgeting, Project Financing and Product Strategy.
 She holds an MBA degree from IIM Bangalore and is a Silver Medalist in Economics from the University of Madras (Stella Maris College).
 Hamsini is a World Economic Forum Global Shaper and acts as a freelance advisor to social enterprises in her free time.

 Harnidh works with the Urban Sanitation team at Dasra.
-She helps in identification of strategic collaboration opportunities, capacity building, and amplification of sustainable impact of partners under the Bill and Melinda Gates Foundation WSH (Water, Sanitation, and Hygiene) portfolio.
+She helps in identification of strategic collaboration opportunities, capacity building, and amplification of sustainable impact of partners under the Bill and Melinda Gates Foundation's WSH (Water, Sanitation, and Hygiene) portfolio.

 Previously, she has interned with organizations like the National Bank for Agriculture and Rural Development (NABARD) and Asia Society (India).
-Harnidh is a Master’s in Public Policy from St. Xavier’s College, Mumbai, and a Bachelor’s in History (Honours) from Lady Shri Ram College for Women, New Delhi.
+Harnidh has a Master’s in Public Policy from St. Xavier’s College, Mumbai, and a Bachelor’s in History (Honours) from Lady Shri Ram College for Women, New Delhi.
 She hopes to continue working on building sustainable ecosystems that foster gendered access to dignity.

 Harnidh is also a published author and poet.